BigOzzyOz/BigOzzyOz/README.md

 ## About Me

 <p align="center">
-I'm a **Fullstack Developer** based in Germany, specializing in building robust applications from the database (Python/Django) to the modern frontend (Angular/TypeScript).
+I'm a Fullstack Developer based in Germany, specializing in building robust applications from the database (Python/Django) to the modern frontend (Angular/TypeScript).
 My background includes extensive leadership experience in the security industry, which instilled a strong focus on structured problem-solving and reliability.
-I successfully transitioned into tech after completing a project-focused program at **Developer Akademie**.
+I successfully transitioned into tech after completing a project-focused program at Developer Akademie.
 I am a native German speaker and fluent in English.
 </p>

 ---